Are Cool Roof Shingles a Smart Choice for Your Home?

 The biggest win, however, is the impact on your air conditioning costs.
 A cool roof can reduce your annual cooling expenses by 10% to 15%.
 For many homeowners, that translates to hundreds of dollars in savings each year.
 Over the 20-year life of a roof, those savings can really add up, making it a smart financial decision for your residential property.

-What to Know in Humid or Coastal Areas
+What to Consider for Humid or Coastal Homes

 For those living in coastal communities from San Diego to the Bay Area, a cool roof is still a great option, but it’s helpful to set the right expectations.
 While you'll definitely notice a cooler home and lower energy bills, the savings might be slightly less dramatic than in drier inland regions.